leandata/StyleGuide/javascript.md

 Each statement belongs in its own line and should be followed by a semicolon and a line-break.

 ## Line-Wrapping and Column limit
 JavaScript code has a column limit of `80` characters.
 Any line that would exceed this limit must be line-wrapped.
+The only exception involves existing code making line-wrapping to the 80-character limit impossible; at that point, the code should line-wrap based on discretion of those involved in the development/review process.

 When line-wrapping, each line after the first (each continuation line) is indented at least +4 from the original line, unless it falls under the rules of block indentation.